You are here

 - Desktop Environment

 - The remote desktop service only supports the MATE desktop environment.
 To ensure a good quality of service, selecting an alternative desktop environment is not supported.
-The GNOME and KDE desktop environments both need a lot of resources and GNOME is known to not function correctly.
-However GNOME and KDE applications can still be run if wanted.

 - Copy/Paste Support

-- The standard copy/paste functionality (supported in most applications through menus or by using Ctrl-c, Ctrl-v, Ctrl-x) should now work reliably between remote and local environments.
+- The standard copy/paste functionality (supported in most applications through menus or by using Ctrl-c, Ctrl-v, Ctrl-x) should work reliably between remote and local environments.
 The traditional Unix style of highlighting text to copy and pasting by middle-button mouse click does NOT work.

 - Audio